Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Level III: walk with assistive mobility devices; limitations walking outdoors and in the community

-Level IV: walking household with assistive device and with limitations; children are transported or using power or manual wheelchair outdoors in the community
+Level IV: walking household with assistive device and with limitations; children are transported or using a powered or manual wheelchair outdoors in the community

 Level V: self-mobility is severely limited- walking likely not occurring; total assist with ADLs and wheelchair mobility